BryanKCodes/tp/docs/UserGuide.md

 ```
 addStats INDEX cpm/CPM gd15/GD15 kda/KDA
 ```
+**How it works:**
+* A new set of performance values (cpm, gd15, kda) will be added.
+* These values will be recorded and the player's average performance score will be updated automatically.

 **Notes:**
 * `INDEX` refers to the number shown in the current displayed player list.
 Must be a positive integer (1, 2, 3…).